emilypx/appfair.github.io/index.md

 While apps distributed through the App Fair catalog can be removed by their creators at any time, the apps do not otherwise expire.
 Once you have downloaded and installed an app, you can be confident that it will remain in its current operational state until you remove or update it.
 To this end, the App Fair does not impose any automatic updating mechanism on your apps.
-App updated must always be explicitly initiated by the end user.
+App updates must always be explicitly initiated by the end user.

 ## App Fair Security